walmartlabs/concord-website/docs/plugins/key-value.md

 key-value store.
 All data is project-scoped e.a. processes only see the values created by processes of the same project.

-## Dependencies

-This task is provided automatically by the Concord and does not require any external dependencies.
+This task is provided automatically by the Concord.

 ## Usage